 This is directly related to the keyword: continuous delivery.
-This term refers to how long does it take from the moment when you have to change something in the code (fix a bug) to the moment when the application is visible for the customers.
+This term refers to how long does it take from the moment when you have to change something in the code (fix a bug) to the moment when the application is visible to the customers.
 How fast are developers able to make the needed changes?
-If it is done well, it is a matter of minutes or hours, but if it's managed in a bad way, it can be weeks, it can be months.
+If it is done well, it is a matter of minutes or hours, but if it’s managed in a bad way, it can be weeks, it can be months.
 Is your team doing it properly?
 Does the company you work with know how to do it?

 Another area that can cause delays in delivering future versions of your application is tools.
-You should choose them right to plan your development process properly.
+You should choose the right to plan your development process properly.
 It is also essential to manage the code in the right way.

 Lack of planning tools

-Does your team use tools to plan the next versions of the app, to plan what will be in those versions, which bugs will be fixed, which user stories will be performed in those versions?
+Does your team use tools to plan the next versions of the app, to plan what will be in those versions, which bugs will be fixed, and which user stories will be performed in those versions?

 How to do it right?

 You can do it with a tool like JIRA or AHA.
 There are plenty of these tools on the market, but the most important thing is to find the right tool, choose it, integrate it with your process, and just use it well.
-I can guarantee that using such tools will allow you and your team to better plan the next project scopes, keep track of time, estimations.
+I can guarantee that using such tools will allow you and your team to better plan the next project scopes, and keep track of time, and estimations.
 Everyone will know exactly what is needed to be done and understand it in the same way.
-Everyone, both stakeholders, business people and technical people will know better what to focus on and what is crucial at this stage of your application development.
+Everyone, both stakeholders, business people, and technical people will know better what to focus on and what is crucial at this stage of your application development.

 Lack of proper code management